buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 MAYBE STICK WITH MY OWN EXAMPLE SO THIS CHAPTER BUILDS ON THE DESIGN SYSTEM I’M ESTABLISHING AND USE GOOGLE’s PICKER FOR A PATTERN ANALYSIS (ON NOTIST).

 UI Patterns, which I explored in Section 1, has [a useful collection of date pickers](http://ui-patterns.com/patterns/CalendarPicker) that are worth looking at.

+{% include figure.html url="/images/ch2/c3-s3-2-sign-in.png" alt="Sign In" description="This is a temporary image (and it’s not mine, it’s Cotton Bureau’s).
+It will be replaced by an image drawn in a similar style the components I created for Chapter 2." %}

 ### Register / Sign-In Forms